One-Pot Bakery Style Molasses Cookies

 The recipe is similar to the All-time Favourite Chewy Molasses Crinkle Cookies, only this recipe is much lower in butter and sugar.
 These bakery-style cookies are less rich and aren’t chewy so they travel very well.
 They’re also great for dunking.

 Bakery style molasses cookies are the easiest cookie recipe ever.
-You mix everything in a single pot and the dough requires no chilling.
+You mix everything in a single pot.

 Ingredients